OPTN Plan to Review and Analyze the Regional Process

 The purpose of this project is to optimize Organ Procurement and Transplantation Network (OPTN) governance and operational effectiveness by evaluating the roles of Regions in the OPTN structure.

-Through a transparent and objective process, the OPTN will engage a third party vendor to review and analyze the OPTN regional structure and processes.
-The vendor will evaluate several factors, including OPTN community input, to develop a series of recommendations for the OPTN Board of Directors to consider.
+Through a transparent and objective process, the OPTN is engaging with a third party vendor, EY, to review and analyze the OPTN regional structure and processes.
+EY will evaluate several factors, including OPTN community input, to develop a series of recommendations for the OPTN Board of Directors to consider.
 Any proposed changes will be released for public comment prior to Board action.
 The Board of Directors will be responsible for approving any changes resulting from this project.

 The project will address various goals and questions around the OPTN Regions including, but not limited to:

 - The purpose of OPTN Regions – to the OPTN, members, and patients

 - The basis for geographic regions in the governance and operation of OPTN in an era of broader geographic sharing

 - How OPTN Regions are used for representation of OPTN members

 - The current approach to structuring OPTN committees and the Board of Directors with regional representatives